-weapons still exists.
+B. The Amount of Plutonium and/or Highly-Enriched Uranium are Needed for a Nuclear Weapon is Very Small.
+After almost a half century of living with nuclear weapons there is still considerable misinformation about the fissile material requirements for nuclear weapons.
 For single-stage pure fission weapons, a spherically symmetric implosion design requires the least amount of fissile material to achieve a given explosive yield, relative to other possible designs.
-For this kind of device the amount of fissile material required depends primarily upon the type of fissile material used (plutonium or HEU), the desired explosive yield of the device, and the degree to which the fissile material is compressed at the time disassembly of the fissile material begins due to the release of energy from the rapid nuclear chain reaction.
+For this type of device the amount of fissile material required depends primarily upon the type of fissile material used, e.g., plutonium or HEU, the desired explosive yield of the device, and the degree to which the fissile material is compressed at the time disassembly of the fissile material begins due to the release of energy from the rapid nuclear chain reaction.
 The degree of compression achieved depends on the sophistication of the design and degree of symmetry achieved by the imploding shock wave.
-There are, of course, other factors, such as the timing of the initiation of the chain reaction and the type of neutron reflector used, but we will assume that the proliferant state or subnational group already has acquired the necessary skills so that these factors are of secondary importance.
+There are, of course, other factors -- such as the timing of the initiation of the chain reaction and the type of neutron reflector used -- but we will assume that the proliferant state or sub-national group already has acquired the necessary skills so that these factors are of secondary importance.

-Figures 1 and 2 show the explosive yield of a pure fission weapon as a function of the quantity of weapon-grade (WG) fissile material (WGPu in figure 1 and HEU in figure 2) for three degrees of compression.
-In the figures the degree of compression is labeled according to our judgment as to the sophistication of the design; that is, whether it represents low, medium or high technology.
-As seen in figure 1, the Nagasaki bomb, Fat Man, which produced a 20 kiloton (kt) explosion with 6.1 kilograms (kg) of WGPu, falls on the "low technology" curve.
+In Figures 1 and 2 are graphs showing the explosive yield of a pure fission weapon as a function of the quantity of weapon-grade (WG) fissile material (WGPu in Figure 1 and HEU in Figure 2) for three degrees of compression.
+In the figures the degree of compression is labeled according to our judgement as to the sophistication of the design; that is, whether it represents low, medium or high technology.
+As seen from Figure 1, the Nagasaki bomb, Fat Man, which produced a 20 kiloton (kt) explosion with 6.1 kilograms (kg) of WGPu, falls on the "low technology" curve.
 However, only three kilograms of WGPu compressed the same amount would still have produced a 1 kt explosion.
-A 1 kt yield is still a very damagina explosion with the potential to kill tens of thousands of people, depending on the population density and physical characteristics of the targeted area.
+A 1 kt yield is still a very damaging explosion with the potential to kill tens of thousands of people, depending on the population density and physical characteristics of the targeted area.
 Many tactical nuclear weapons that were in the U.S. nuclear arsenal had yields in the kiloton, and even sub-kiloton range.
 But the bad news does not stop there.
-A nonnuclear weapons state today can take advantage of the wealth of nuclear weapons design information that has been made public over the past 50 years, and do even better.
-As seen in figure 1, to achieve an explosive yield of 1 kt, we estimate that from 1 to 3 kg of WGPu are required, depending upon the sophistication of the design.
-And from figure 2 we can estimate that some 2 to 7 kg of HEU are required to achieve an explosive energy release of 1 kt.
-Table 1
+A non-nuclear weapons state today can take advantage of the wealth of nuclear weapons design information that has been made public over the past 50 years, and do even better.
+As seen from Figure 1, to achieve an explosive yield of 1 kt, we estimate that from 1 to 3 kg of WGPu is required, depending upon the sophistication of the design.
+And from Figure 2, we estimate that some 2 to 7 kg of HEU is required to achieve an explosive energy release of 1 kt.
+Table 1 presents some of the results of our calculations in a different form.
+We estimate, for example, that as little as 2 kilograms of plutonium, or about 4 kilograms of HEU, is required to produce a yield of 10 kilotons.